Brynild Gruppen

 Brynild Gruppen AS is one of the larger Norwegian family-owned and operated confectionery companies.
 Its products include chocolate, confections, hard candy, sweets, nuts and dried fruits.

 History

-The company's history dates from 1895 and is based in Fredrikstad, close to Oslo in Southern Norway.
+The company's history dates from 1895 and is based in Fredrikstad.
 It now markets a number of brands including Dent (mints and gum), Minde Sjokolade (chocolates), Michael's Farm (nuts), Brynild (confections), and Den Lille Nøttefabrikken (snacks and nuts).